top of page

 About Us

-We are embarking on a new and exciting journey, opening new Residential Children’s Homes across Solihull for children aged 7 to 17 with Emotional and Behavioural difficulties (EBD) and we currently have vacancies for Residential Care Practitioners to join us on a Casual contract.
+We are opening a new Residential Children’s Homes for children aged 8-18 with Emotional and Behavioural difficulties (EBD) and we are looking for passionate Residential Care Practitioners to join us on a Casual basis.

-Whether you are an experienced Care Practitioner, or you are looking for a change in career, we would love to hear from you.
+Whether you’re an experienced Care Practitioner, or looking for a change in career, we would love to hear from you.

 About the Role